skippyr/flamerial.vim/README.md

 ### Using A Plugin Manager

-It is recommended to install this theme using a plguin manager, as it allows you to easily update it in the future.
+It is recommended to install this theme using a plugin manager, as it allows you to easily update it in the future.

 In this example, there will be used the plugin `vim-plug` but if you are using other plugin manager, you can check out its own instructions.
-It probably will not difer much of what you will see here.
+It probably will not differ much of what you will see here.

 -   When setting up your plugins, simply include this repository.